-You should hold a UK first degree at 2.1 or above or equivalent and relevant work experience where appropriate to the subject.
+You should hold a degree equivalent and relevant work experience where appropriate to the subject.
 You should also hold a qualification at NVQ/QCF Level 3 or above in the subject area you teach in if this is different from that of your degree.

 Why Choose York College?

 There are a number of reasons for choosing York College to study your teacher-training course.
 We have a practice based model where the majority of your time is spent with your subject team.
 Trainees are also fully embedded into the life of the college meaning they can adapt as quickly as possible and learn vital skills.
 We also offer great opportunities to develop your skills in a second subject area and teaching opportunities are available to work within a large FE college environment, from entry to degree level.

 Disclosure and Barring Service (DBS, formerly Criminal Records Bureau) clearance checks

 Learning and teaching organisations normally include young and vulnerable people and it is therefore important that screening is undertaken to help ensure a safe environment.
 The college is responsible for ensuring that you are a fit and proper person to undertake this training and as part of the application process you will need to undertake a DBS check.
 There is a standard fee which must be paid by the applicant (£44 at October 2014).
 The college may also undertake a health check.

 You must provide evidence of your qualifications.
 Photocopies are not acceptable.
 Please bring your original certificates to interview.